Capri205/OBChestShop/README.md

 fix option.
 The plugin also performs the health check when loading the stop at startup and will attempt to correct any issues at that time.

-Compiled for 1.16, but should work with older versions (up to a point).
+Compiled for 1.16 using Java 11 (with java 1.8 source version), but should work with Java 8 and older versions of Minecraft (up to a point).